 Enables multiple paths to completion; no single pre-determined sequence of rule applications is required.

-Provides tool developers with the flexibility to construct an MPD incrementally in many different sequences.
+Provides tool developers with the flexibility to construct an IEPD incrementally in many different sequences.

-Avoids a need to build a complete MPD before automated correctness checks can be applied (since well-formedness can be checked at many stages of development).
+Avoids a need to build a complete IEPD before automated correctness checks can be applied (since well-formedness can be checked at many stages of development).

-Facilitates the interoperability and use of multiple tools that can export/import a model package description.
+Facilitates the interoperability and use of multiple tools that can export/import an IEPD.

-A model package description is a basis for consistency across all MPD classes.

-Because an MPD is always a directory tree, for the purpose of transporting, up/downloading, and archiving for long term storage, an MPD is packaged as a ZIP file.
+Because an IEPD is always a directory tree, for the purpose of transporting, up/downloading, and archiving for long term storage, an IEPD is packaged as a ZIP file.

 [Definition: ZIP file]